Corporate Governance

 We designate external directors as independent directors and notify the Tokyo Stock Exchange of their designation, in order for them to express their opinions on management policy and management improvement, supervise business execution, and ensure proper management from an independent and external standpoint.

-At least one-third of the total number of directors are external independent directors.
-If circumstances arise in the future that require an increase in the number of external independent directors due to changes in the business environment or other factors, we will consider increasing the number of personnel according to the required fields.
+At least one-third of the total number of directors are independent external directors.
+If circumstances arise in the future that require an increase in the number of independent external directors due to changes in the business environment or other factors, we will consider increasing the number of personnel according to the required fields.

 Independence Criteria for Designation of Independent Directors